kartverket/ALB_Best_Practice_Manual/README.md

 *_WORK IN PROGRESS - ETA MAY 2025_*

 # Example Specifications
 The following technical specifications have been used by NVE and others over the past year and can be used as a template for bathymetry procurement.
-We have had mixed experience with the combination of ALB and multibeam bathymetry in a single contract, and we generally recommend that you first map with ALB and then bid out the infill survey with MBES in a separate tender.
+We have had mixed experience with the combination of ALB and MBES from surface vessels in a single contract, and we generally recommend that one first map with ALB and then bid out the infill survey with MBES in a separate tender.
 The specifications function as both ToR (Terms of Reference) and TS (Technical Specification) and are based on the requirements set by Kartverket standards.
 ## Example ALB Specification
 - [ALB_Technical_Spesification_2025_v1.docx](/files/ALB_Technical_Spesification_2025_v1.docx) (download using 'raw' button on right hand side)